fmjsjx/libcommon/README.md

 ### libcommon-aliyunons

+> This module has been deprecated since 3.16 and may be removed in future version.

 The [`libcommon-aliyunons`](libcommon-aliyunons) module provides additional utility functions for [`ALIYUN Open Services/RocketMQ`](https://help.aliyun.com/product/29530.html).

 ### libcommon-rocketmq

+> This module has been deprecated since 3.16 and may be removed in future version.

 The [`libcommon-rocketmq`](libcommon-rocketmq) module provides additional utility functions for [`RocketMQ`](https://rocketmq.apache.org/).